Get Better Clients When You Stop Selling

 Value-based pricing solves the billing problem.
 This model attracts better clients, builds client loyalty and increases revenue.
 If you’re interested in working fewer hours, while increasing your income, then this is for you.

 You may be thinking there’s some kind of trick to this.
 Not at all.
 Basically, you don’t need as many clients to earn more money with value based pricing.

 Don’t Undervalue Your Expertise

-Problems rarely get resolved in one session or one hour.
+Problems rarely get resolved in one meeting or one hour.
 So why charge for time when that’s not what really matters most to your clients?
-It causes them to undervalue your expertise.Problems rarely get resolved in one session or one hour.
+It causes them to undervalue your expertise.Problems rarely get resolved in one meeting or one hour.
 So why charge for time when that’s not what really matters most to your clients?
 It causes them to undervalue your expertise. #getpaidwhatyoureworth Click To Tweet

 Offering your services as a package emphasizes the result you deliver.